Falsification Of Books

 It must be shown that you caused the destruction etc. recklessly.
 This means that you were aware of the risk that your actions could result in the destruction but you nevertheless took that risk.

-If you can show that you were not aware of the risk that the documents would be destroyed etc. you will be able to defend the charge.
-This may be the case where you accidentally deleted or disposed of books of the company.
+If the accused can show that they were not aware of the risk that the documents would be destroyed they may be able to defend the charge.
+This may be the case where a person accidentally deleted or disposed of books of the company.
 However, the defendant bears the evidential onus of proving they did not have a dishonest intention.